A list of challenger, fintech & digital banks in the UK 2024

 If the provider isn’t a bank, it doesn’t mean your money isn’t safe, but it does mean that the level of protection isn’t the same.
 Always make sure that the provider is regulated by the Financial Conduct Authority (FCA).
 Many challengers hold an FCA licence to issue electronic money.

 Challenger banks know that security is a big concern for their customers, so they usually take great care to ensure that customer data is safe and that apps and cards are well protected.
-However, if you are going for a digital-only account, it’s good practice to be aware in advance of what happens if you lose your card (can you block it or cancel it directly from the app?) or, more importantly, your phone (would someone be able to access your banking app and your money?).
+However, if you are going for a digital-only account, it’s good practice to be aware in advance of what happens if you lose your card — can you block it or cancel it directly from the app?
+What if you lose your phone — would someone be able to access your banking app and your money?

 UK banks by customer satisfaction score